The Day After…

 What would happen the day after a Subway Attack in New York, Chicago, Philadelphia, or Boston?
 Currently, there is no security at subway entrances.

 The next day, rapid transit in those cities would grind to a halt.
 No one would enter a Subway without a full security check, and for lack of high-traffic secure entrance systems, lines would be long, people would be out in the weather, and rapid transit would be rapid no more.

-This is only one type of a Soft Target where pedestrians come and go at high traffic rates.
+Subways/undergrounds are only one type of vulnerable Soft Target where pedestrians come and go at high traffic rates.
 Currently, there is no security at subway entrances.

 …An Airport Attack

 What would happen the day after an Airport attack at a ticket counter, or baggage claim area, or security queue?

 Currently, there is no security at airport main entrances.